godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 process, Godot provides a project settings dialog, which acts as a sort of frontend to editing a project.godot file.

-To access that dialog, select Scene -> Project Settings.
+To access that dialog, select Project -> Project Settings.
 Try it now.

 Once the window opens, let's select a main scene.
-Locate the application/main_scene property and click on it to select 'hello.tscn'.
+Locate the `Application/Run/Main Scene` property and click on it to select 'hello.tscn'.

 .. image:: /img/main_scene.png